 In compliance with the Student Right-to-Know and Campus Security Act of 1990, it is the policy of Riverside Community College District to make available its completion and transfer rates to all current and prospective students.
-Beginning in fall 2009, certificate-, degree- and transfer-seeking first-time students, enrolled full-time in degree applicable courses, were tracked over a three-year period.
+Beginning in fall 2010, certificate-, degree- and transfer-seeking first-time students, enrolled full-time in degree applicable courses, were tracked over a three-year period.
 Their completion and transfer rates are listed below.
 These rates do not represent the success rates of the entire student population in the Riverside Community College District, nor do they account for student outcomes occurring after this three-year tracking period.

-Based upon the cohort defined above, 21.82% attained a certificate, degree or became "transfer-prepared" during a three-year period (fall 2009 to spring 2012).
+Based upon the cohort defined above, 24.51% attained a certificate, degree or became "transfer-prepared" during a three-year period (fall 2010 to spring 2013).
 Students who are "transfer-prepared" have completed 56 transferable units with a GPA of 2.0 or better.

-Based upon the cohort defined above, 24.26% transferred to another postsecondary institution prior to attaining a degree, certificate or becoming "transfer-prepared" during a five semester period (spring 2010 to spring 2012).
+Based upon the cohort defined above, 15.91% transferred to another postsecondary institution prior to attaining a degree, certificate or becoming "transfer-prepared" during a five semester period (spring 2011 to spring 2013).

-More information about Student Right-to-Know rates and how they should be interpreted can be found at the California Community Colleges Student Right-to-Know Information Clearinghouse website at <a href="https://www.studentec.
+More information about Student Right-to-Know rates and how they should be interpreted can be found at the California Community Colleges Student Right-to-Know Information Clearinghouse website at stude.com, and the California Community Colleges Student Right-to-Know Information Clearinghouse website at stude.com, and how they should be interpreted can be found at the California Community Colleges Student Right-to-Know Information Clearinghouse website at stude.com, and a stude.